codicoop/boilerplate_wagtail/README.md

 `collectstatic` and then restart the container.
-Given that locally you'll be having debug activated and when deploying in pre-production or production you'll use the docker image (which already runs `collectstatic` when building it) you usually don't need to run it manually.
+Given that locally you'll be having debug activated and when deploying in pre-production or production you'll use the docker image (which already runs `collectstatic` when building it) you'll only need to run it manually when testing `debug = False` locally.